radicle-dev/radicle-alpha/README.md

 You can run tests with `stack test`.

+The documentation is build with `make -C docs html`.
+Reference documentation for Radicle code must be regenerated with `stack run radicle-doc-ref` and checked into version control.

+### End-to-end Tests

 The end-to-end test suite is run with `stack test :e2e`.
 It requires you to start up an IPFS test network with

     docker-compose -f test/docker-compose.yaml up -d ipfs-test-network

-The documentation is build with `make -C docs html`.
-Reference documentation for Radicle code must be regenerated with `stack run radicle-doc-ref` and checked into version control.
+By default the end to end tests use the Radicle source files copied during `stack build`.
+To test changes to Radicle source files in `./rad` without running `stack build` run

+    RADPATH=./rad stack test :e2e

 ## Issues